Glen Artney Nature Walk

 A moderate walk following an established path through the Glen Artney glen.
 The nature of the glen will be described along the way and, if we arrive early enough, will begin by watching red kites leave the roost at Aberuchill.
 We should see plenty of red deer along the way and hear the sounds of rutting stags.
 The walk is suitable for people of most abilities as the ascents and descents are fairly shallow.
 Bring binoculars if you have them.

-Walk duration 4.5hrs.
+Walk duration 4.5hrs, including 30mins for a snack stop.
 The last section follows the bottom of a boggy field and will be very wet underfoot if there has been rainfall beforehand so waterproof trousers and/or gaiters are recommended.
 Please bring a snack/packed lunch and plenty of water.

 For Medium, Hard and Extra Hard walks we ask walkers to make sure they have full hillwalking gear, by which we mean definitely the following: Boots, warm clothing, warm/quick drying trousers (not denim jeans), waterproof jacket and over trousers, rucsac, hat, gloves, spare fleece, packed lunch, spare food and drink, small personal first aid kit including any medications, mobile phone, headtorch, and bivvy bag if you have one, and possibly also these other items, depending on personal preference: Gaiters, rucsac cover, walking poles, spare socks, map, compass, GPS, lipsalve, camera.